 A: The Federal Trade Commission regulates credit bureaus and credit repair organizations.
 Also, you can submit a complaint to the Arizona Attorney General’s Office if you feel you have been a victim of deceptive practices from a credit repair company.

-Q: Does AZDFI regulate all credit unions doing business in the State of Arizona?
+Q: Does DIFI regulate all credit unions doing business in the State of Arizona?

-A: No, AZDFI only regulates Arizona state-chartered credit unions.
+A: No, DIFI only regulates Arizona state-chartered credit unions.

 Q: What is the difference between a state credit union and a federal credit union?

 A: The main difference is whether the permit to do business as a credit union was granted by the state government or the federal government.
 Whenever a new credit union is established, the organizers apply for either a state or national (federal) credit union charter.
 Both types of credit unions offer NCUA insured deposits and both are regulated in much the same manner.
 The important difference for credit union members and other consumers is where they should go for regulatory assistance.
 Because Arizona state-chartered credit unions are the only credit unions supervised by DIFI , concerns and complaints received about federal credit unions or out-of-state chartered credit unions must be forwarded to the appropriate regulator.
 A list of all credit unions chartered as Arizona state chartered credit unions can be found at Look up a Licensee on DIFI ’s website.
 A list of state and federal agencies that govern credit unions located in Arizona but not chartered as an Arizona state chartered credit union is included in the Other Regulator Referral List.

 Q: Can a credit union chartered in another state do business in the State of Arizona?
 If so, who is their regulator?

 A: Yes, the regulator is located in the state that issues their permit.
 To see a list of out-of-state state chartered credit unions and more information about who regulates credit unions see the Other Regulator Referral List.